ThinkR-open/seven31/README.md

 Show the bits of one number
 ---------------------------

-`double` (what we call `numeric` in R) are encoded in 64 bits:

--   the first bit is the sign bit
--   the 11 following bits are the exponent
--   the remaining 52 bits are the fraction

-`reveal` 🔍 the binary representation of a number.
-On a 🖍 compatible environment, you get colors:
+`reveal` 🔍 the binary representation of numbers.
+It takes a variadic number of arguments and shows their representation with some [‼️](http://rlang.tidyverse.org) magic.
+On a 🖍 compatible environment, you get a nice colored output:

 ![](img/reveal.png)